pepemanboy/Marlin-2.0-Ender-3-SKR-1.3/README.md

 **Marlin 2.0 Bugfix with changes for my Modded Ender-3 with SKR V1.3 and BLTouch v3.0**

+June 4, 2022 - Changed to Screw-In stud thermistor (104GT-2) and copper block.

 December 20, 2020 - Changed TriangleLabs Titan to TriangleLabs BMG

 October 2019 - Changed drivers out to TMC2209.